stanley-1/tp/docs/UserGuide.md

 ### Delete a person : `delete INDEX` <a name="delete"></a>

-Deletes the specified person from the address book.
+Deletes the specified person from SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `delete INDEX`
 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `list` followed by `delete 2`

-Deletes the 2nd person in the address book.
+Deletes the 2nd person on the displayed person list.
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find Betsy` followed by `delete 1`

-Deletes the 1st person in the results of the `find` command.
+Deletes the 1st person on the displayed person list of the `find` command.
 </div>

 <br>